tweag/nixpkgs-graph-explorer/core/README.md

 Core data model used for extracting Nix dependencies and related utilities.

-This package
-- defines [a schema](./nixpkgs-graph.schema.json) for a graph of derivations of nixpkgs.
-- provides a command line tool to extract corresponding data
+This package provides a command line tool to extract derivations from a Nix flake.

+Result of this extraction is a JSONL file, each line complying to [`./derivation.schema.json`](./derivation.schema.json).

 ## Usage